Main Second Level Navigation

 Research & Scholarly Activities

 The overarching aim of Dr. Musselman’s research is to develop innovative, clinically feasible approaches to restore movement, function and participation for individuals living with complex neurological disease across the lifespan.
 Dr. Musselman and the SCI Mobility Lab team develop and implement assessments, technologies and interventions that emphasize individualization (i.e. customization to individuals for targeted applications of therapy), self-efficacy and the principles of neuroplasticity (i.e. intensity, challenge, and task-specificity).
-Dr. Musselman’s current research is funded by CIHR, NSERC, the Craig H. Neilsen Foundation, Praxis Spinal Cord Institute, a Connaught New Researcher Award and the Canadian Research Chairs Program.
+Dr. Musselman’s research has been funded by CIHR, NSERC, the Craig H. Neilsen Foundation, Praxis Spinal Cord Institute, a Connaught New Researcher Award and the Canadian Research Chairs Program.

 Teaching

-• Dr. Musselman teaches in unit 4, Physical Therapy Practice III, and unit 6, Advanced Critical Thinking in Physical Therapy.
+- Dr. Musselman teaches in unit 4, Physical Therapy Practice III, and unit 6, Advanced Critical Thinking in Physical Therapy.

-• Dr. Musselman also teaches continuing education courses on Functional Electrical Stimulation to physical and occupational therapists across Canada.
+- Dr. Musselman also teaches continuing education courses on Functional Electrical Stimulation to physical and occupational therapists across Canada.

 Appointments

-• Assistant Professor, Department of Physical Therapy, University of Toronto
+- Associate Professor, Department of Physical Therapy, University of Toronto

-• Scientist, KITE, Toronto Rehabilitation Institute – University Health Network
+- Senior Scientist, KITE, Toronto Rehabilitation Institute – University Health Network

-• Assistant Professor, Rehabilitation Sciences Institute, University of Toronto
+- Associate Professor, Rehabilitation Sciences Institute, University of Toronto